stijn-dejongh/lovecraft_public_domain/raw_converts/tjr.md

 not understand:

      "&iexcl;Madre de Dios!--el sonido--ese sonido--&iexcl;oiga
-Vd! &iquest;lo oye Vd?--Se&ntilde;or,   THAT SOUND! "
+Vd! &iquest;lo oye Vd?--Señor,   THAT SOUND! "

   I listened, wondering what sound he meant.
 The coyote, the dog, the storm, all were audible; the last named now gaining ascendancy as the wind shrieked more and more frantically.